Autism Anger Issues: Coping With Anger And Treatment Options

 What triggers autism anger?

-Sometimes autistic people have anger outbursts when they feel overwhelmed.
+Autistic people may have anger outbursts when they feel overwhelmed.
 They may be overwhelmed by sensory overload, difficulty in communication, a change in routine, stress, an expectation to do multiple tasks at once, or some other factor.
 Since many people with autism have sensory processing difficulties, they may become overwhelmed by sensory stimuli that don't bother most people.
 A good way to approach autism anger is to identify triggers and develop coping strategies that can be employed when those triggers are encountered.

 What is the rage cycle in autism?